aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-13-advent-of-code-13.md

 ### Part 1

-After [yesterday's fiasco](https://aaronreidsmith.github.io/blog/advent-of-code-day-12/), our ferry was forced to make an emergency stop on a different island.
+After [yesterday's fiasco](https://aaronreidsmith.github.io/blog/advent-of-code-day-12/), our ferry is being forced to make an emergency stop on a different island.
 Unfortunately, there are no ferries from this island to our destination island; once again, we will have to take a plane.
 To get to the airport, our only option is a bus.
 Bus IDs also correspond to how often they come.
 I.e., a bus with ID 7 will come at timestamps 0, 7, 14, etc.

 We took a few notes (our input) on the bus schedule.
 Example: